 - 64 percent of students with mentors develop a more positive attitude toward school, leading to better learning

-- Youth with mentors are 63 percent more likely to reduce high-risk behaviors like violent tendencies, and drug, alcohol and tobacco use
+- Youth with mentors are 63 percent more likely to reduce high-risk behaviors, and drug, alcohol and tobacco use

 Quality mentoring not only impacts youth – it has a significant effect on mentors, families, schools, businesses and community organizations.
 Mentoring strengthens communities.
 We call this The Mentor Effect.
 And it’s working in our community.